pushdev-code/css-tutorial/1-the-basics/index.md

 ## The basics

 CSS allows to change the look & feel of the HTML.
-Let's do the changes with this html `<body>`
+Let's do the changes with this `<body>`

 ```html
   <body>